mjroson/gatsby-docker/README.md

 # Next?

-- Support for use more params with gatsby's commands
+- Support for use more params to gatsby's commands
-- Support for all operative systems (now only linux support)
+- Support for all operative systems (currently only supports linux)